Longju: Location

 south of the Tibetan frontier town of Migyitun (Tsari Town), along the Tsari Chu river valley.
 The area was historically populated by the Mara clan of the Tagin tribe of Arunachal Pradesh.
 The border between Tibet and tribal territory was at the Mandala Plain just outside the town of Migyitun.

 There was a crossing on the river from its left bank to the right bank near Longju, which was needed to enter the tribal territory from the Tibetan side.
 When Bailey and Morshead visited the area in 1905, they found the bridge broken.
-The Tibetans were unable to repair it because it was built using the tribal materials and techniques.
-Evidently the Tibetan authority stopped at Migyitun.
+The Tibetans were unable to repair it because it was built using tribal materials and techniques.
+Evidently, the Tibetan authority stopped at Migyitun.

-On 28 August 1959 the Indian Prime Minister Nehru explained to the parliament that Longju was a five days march from Limeking which in turn was a 12 days march from the nearest road at Daporijo, a total of about three weeks.
+On 28 August 1959, the Indian Prime Minister Nehru explained to the parliament that Longju was a five days march from Limeking which in turn was a 12 days march from the nearest road at Daporijo, a total of about three weeks.
 At the time the route passed through dense forests and consisted of indigenously built "ladder climbs" and bridges.

-Administratively, for China, Longju is located in Shannan, Tibet, while for India, it is located in Upper Subansiri district (previously called the Subansiri Frontier Division).
+Administratively, for China, Longju is located in Shannan, Tibet, while for India, it is located in the Upper Subansiri district (previously called the Subansiri Frontier Division).

 History

 McMahon Line

 During the negotiations for the McMahon Line in 1914, the British Indian negotiators were cognizant of the fact that Migyitun was Tibetan and also that the neighbouring Dakpa Sheri mountain (to the west) was regarded by them as a holy mountain.
-Taking these factors into account, they promised that the border would be drawn short of the high ridge line, and avoid including the annual pilgrimage route in Indian territory as far as practicable.
+Taking these factors into account, they promised that the border would be drawn short of the high ridge line and avoid including the annual pilgrimage route in Indian territory as far as practicable.

 These arrangements were confirmed in the notes exchanged between McMahon and Lonchen Shatra and the border line was drawn accordingly.
-The line avoided both the north–south ridge line (which would have placed Dakpa Sheri on the border) and the east–west ridge line (which would have placed Migyitun on the border), and cut across the region along a rough diagonal.
+The line avoided both the north–south ridge line (which would have placed Dakpa Sheri on the border) and the east–west ridge line (which would have placed Migyitun on the border) and cut across the region along a rough diagonal.
 A suitable buffer south of Migyitun was included within Tibet, but not so much as to include the confluence of the Mipa Chu river with Tsari Chu.
 McMahon believed that there was a "wide continuous tract of uninhabited country" along the south of the watershed.

 As per the US Office of Geographer's "Large-Scale International Boundaries" (LSIB) database, the McMahon Line of the treaty puts Longju in Tibetan territory.